JooelRinne/wildlifetrade/README.md

 ### 1. Filtering accuracy

-"filteringaccuracy.py" creates accuracy assessment reports of the filterin phase done in the "matches.py" script of the data processing phase.
+"filteringaccuracy.py" creates accuracy assessment reports of the filtering phase done in the "matches.py" script of the data processing phase.

 Steps
 1. Navigate to the wildlifetrade/Accuracy_assessment" folder.